 Here’s how to get started:

-Contact Joanne for consulting and speaking.
-An engaging and inspiring speaker, she has already brought the message of The Career Lattice to business groups and employers, including the COO Forum of Chicago, the American Society of Journalists and Authors, the American Women’s Society of Accountants, and Women in Cable Telecommunications, and individual employers.
+Contact Joanne Cleaver for consulting and speaking.
+An engaging and inspiring speaker, she has already brought the message of The Career Lattice to business groups and employers, including the COO Forum of Chicago, The Materials Handling Institute, the American Society of Journalists and Authors, the Accounting & Financial Women’s Alliance, Women in Cable Telecommunications, and individual employers.